Sabily: Sabily software

 Minbar indicates the time when Muslims should pray.
 It runs in background as a tray icon and plays the athan (call to prayer) at prayer times.
 Minbar works with the main calculation methods, such as Muslim League (default), Shafii, and Hanafi.
 Muslims observe salat five times a day, and Minbar helps to remind the user of daily prayer times.

 Monajat is an application for Linux and Windows that displays Azkar messages.
 It runs in the background as a tray icon and displays hadiths.
 The application is an application provided by the Sabily community.

 Zakat Calc is an application for Linux.
 Zakat, or almsgiving, is one of the Five Pillars of Islam, is the giving of 2.5% of one's possessions (surplus wealth) to charity, generally to the poor and needy.
-Zakat Calc helps Muslims to calculate zakat types: gold, silver, stones, jewels, savings in bank, property, loans, business, firms, animals (2.5%) and agriculture (10%).
-It was created using the Gambas programming language and it runs on Linux.
+Zakat Calc allows users to calculate zakat types: gold, silver, stones, jewels, savings in bank, property, loans, business, firms, animals (2.5%) and agriculture (10%).
+It was created in the Gambas programming language.

-Gnome Nanny (parental control) is an easy way to control how long users or children can be on the computer and what they can and cannot access browsing the web.
+Gnome Nanny (parental control) serves as a way to control how long users or children can be on the computer and what they can and cannot access browsing the web.